IronPavlo/Exam2/README.md

 - Windows 11(hasn't been tested with any other OS)
 # Getting Started
 1. Download the folders in this repository(examsite & NodeJS)
-2. Extract the two folder & put them in the same folder
+2. Extract the two folders & put them in the same folder
 3. Open Visual Studio Code & open the folder that holds both examsite & NodeJS folders
 4. Open the terminal and type in ```cd NodeJS``` then press enter
 5. Then type in ```npm install``` and wait until it says how many packages were added